khaller93/graphdb-free/README.md

 ## Building a fresh image

 The Dockerfile is simple, it only expects you to pass the version of the GraphDB binaries for which you want to build the image.
 Download the corresponding binaries, move them into the `dist` directory and build the image with the following command (replace 8.11.0 with your version):

-`docker build --build-arg GDB_VERSION="8.11.0" --build-arg -t khaller/graphdb-free:1.3.0-graphdb8.11.0 .`
+`docker build --build-arg GDB_VERSION="9.3.3" --build-arg -t khaller/graphdb-free:1.3.3-graphdb9.3.3 .`

 # Running

 The image can be run as following.

-`docker run -p 127.0.0.1:7200:7200 --name graphdb-instance-name -t khaller/graphdb-free`
+`docker run -p 127.0.0.1:7200:7200 --name graphdb-instance-name -t khaller/graphdb-free:1.3.3-graphdb9.3.3`

 You can pass arguments to the GraphDB server such as the heap size or `-s` for making it run in server mode.

-`docker run -p 127.0.0.1:7200:7200 --name graphdb-instance-name -t khaller/graphdb-free -s --GDB_HEAP_SIZE=12G`
+`docker run -p 127.0.0.1:7200:7200 --name graphdb-instance-name -t khaller/graphdb-free:1.3.3-graphdb9.3.3 -s --GDB_HEAP_SIZE=12G`

 # Repository Initialization

 Multiple repositories can be managed on the same GraphDB instances, and built images of version `>=1.3.0` include a small program (written in GO) that scans the `/repository.init/` directory for configurations of repositories.
 If you want a repository to be initialized at the first start, you have to define a subfolder (name is not relevant) in `/repository.init/`, and add a `config.ttl` to it.
-Ontotext wrote an [article](http://graphdb.ontotext.com/documentation/standard/configuring-a-repository.html) about how such  configuration file has to look like.
+Ontotext wrote an [article](http://graphdb.ontotext.com/documentation/standard/configuring-a-repository.html) about how such a configuration file has to look like.
 A minimalistic example is shown below.

 ```
 @prefix rdfs: <http://www.w3.org/2000/01/rdf-schema#>.